 Are you a Spanish tutor or do you provide language tutoring?
 Does your student speak English fluently but struggle with Spanish grammar?
 You should suggest films or series with both languages if it’s compatible with their learning style!
 Are you thinking the same thing as us?
 The latest series on Pablo Escobar, Narcos, could do the trick (depending on the student’s age, of course!).
 They speak Colombian Spanish and American English in every episode.
 This could help them improve their Spanish vocabulary and their English writing while also making your tutorials more fun.

 Say your student’s studying science A-Levels.
 They’re good at algebra but struggle with calculus and quadratic equations.
 Give them exercises that include both!
 They’ll relax more and learn to think about the best solution for the exercise.

 Adaptability is of course part of what makes a good in-home tutor.
-Tutorials at Home and Learning Support: the Perfect Method for Long-term Sustainability
+Tutoring Jobs at Home: the Perfect Method for Long-term Sustainability

 Keeping your student in the long term is obviously better than regularly changing students.
 You’ll get to know them better and better throughout every single stage of their life as a student: joining secondary school, test preparation, doing their GCSEs, going to 6th form, completing an A Level, and applying to universities or a college.

 Increased productivity for them and you A sense of pride and great testimonials : imagine being able to say “I’ve known this student since they were 8.
 They’re 18 now and at university.”
 It’s very rewarding!
 A great relationship with the student: You’ll know how to better guide them since you’ll know what they find difficult and their personal learning styles.